cryptosimb19/PodFlex/replit.md

 - **MailerSend**: Fully configured for email notifications.
 Sends professional emails to pod leaders when users request to join their pods, acceptance/rejection notifications to applicants.
 Includes branded HTML templates with gradient headers, applicant details, and dashboard links.
 Note: Trial accounts require verified sender domains and can only send to admin/verified emails.
 Production use requires domain verification.

 ### Recent Changes
+- **October 25, 2025**: Protected Dashboard Routes - Added route protection to prevent users from accessing dashboards before completing onboarding:
+  1. **ProtectedDashboard Component**: Checks hasCompletedOnboarding before rendering /dashboard - redirects incomplete users to '/' (which routes to onboarding)
+  2. **ProtectedPodLeaderDashboard Component**: Checks hasCompletedOnboarding before rendering /pod-leader-dashboard - redirects incomplete users to '/'
+  3. **Cross-Type Protection**: Pod seekers trying to access /pod-leader-dashboard are redirected to /dashboard and vice versa
+  4. **URL/Page Sync**: Users now see correct content matching their URL - no more "Welcome to FlexPod" message at /dashboard URL
+  5. **Replace Navigation**: All redirects use replace:true to prevent back-button issues
+  6. **No Redirect Loops**: Protected routes check user state in useEffect with proper dependencies

+  Technical details: ProtectedDashboard/ProtectedPodLeaderDashboard wrap Dashboard/PodLeaderDashboard components, check userData.hasCompletedOnboarding and userData.userType, redirect to '/' when prerequisites fail (RootRouter then routes to onboarding), return null during redirect.
+This ensures users completing user type selection are redirected to onboarding (not dashboard) and can't manually navigate to dashboards until onboarding is complete.

 - **October 25, 2025**: Implemented Smart Redirect System for Returning Users - Users are now automatically redirected to their dashboard when logging in with completed onboarding:
   1. **Database-Driven Routing**: Added userType and hasCompletedOnboarding fields to users table to track onboarding state
   2. **Smart Login Redirect**: Login flow checks user's onboarding status and redirects to appropriate dashboard (pod seekers → /dashboard, pod leaders → /pod-leader-dashboard)